derlocke-ng/awesome-linux/select-server/README.md

 # select-server

-A Bash script for selecting SSH servers/tunnels and integrating with a GNOME workflow.
+A Bash script for selecting SSH servers/tunnels and creating a usable workflow for GNOME.

 ## Usage
 Copy `select-server` to `~/.local/bin` and run in terminal with `select-server`.